vsoch/pe-predictive/README.md

 ## Examples
 For each of the examples, the equivalent Docker and Singularity commands are provided.

-### Analyzing Reports
+### Classifying Reports
-Analyzing reports means marking and classification.
+Classifying reports means marking and classification.
+This is default.

         # Docker
 	docker run -v $PWD:/data vanessa/pefinder --reports /data/pefinder/data/stanford_data.csv --delim , --output /data/stanford_result.tsv